 Microchip Discount: $2 (Must provide proof from veterinarian)

-Before 3 or more dogs may be kept on the same premises an annual Kennel License (PDF) is required.
-You will need to complete the application below and submit it to the Community Development Department at City Hall along with the $50 fee along with the following requirements:
+Before 3 or more dogs, no more than 5, may be kept on the same premises an annual Kennel License (PDF) is required.
+A Kennel License is a 2-year license registration.
+Submit a $55 fee along with the following requirements:

 - Rabies vaccination records